gameoverhack/msalibs/README.txt

 A collection of small and useful utility C++ classes and functions. (will eventually be phased out into MSACore and/or other libraries)

-ofxMacOSX
+ofxCocoa
 -------------------------
-openFrameworks only addon to allow native Mac OSX integration (instead of GLUT).
+A GLUT replacement add-on for openFrameworks 006+ to use native Cocoa OpenGL and windowing instead of GLUT.

 ofxMSADirManager